matejsemancik/tempo-timer/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/matejsemancik/tempo-timer?include_prereleases&sort=semver&display_name=release&style=flat&link=https%3A%2F%2Fgithub.com%2Fmatejsemancik%2Ftempo-timer%2Freleases%2Flatest)](https://github.com/matejsemancik/tempo-timer/releases/latest)

 Download latest release [here](https://github.com/matejsemancik/tempo-timer/releases/latest).

-The app is not signed on macOS, yet (TBD).
-Considering you inspected source code and you trust the app, you can manually do `xattr -d -r com.apple.quarantine <path_to_Tempo Timer.app>`, or navigate to System Security settings and allow it to open there.
+The app is not signed and notarized on macOS, and probably will never be (I refuse to pay Apple Developer fee for this).
+Considering you inspected source code and you trust it, you can
+- manually do `xattr -d -r com.apple.quarantine <path_to_Tempo Timer.app>`, or
+- right-click the app icon and click Open (this should bypass the macOS Gatekeeper), or
+- after opening the app and being alerted by Gatekeeper that this app is "unsafe" or "damaged", navigate to `System Settings -> Privacy & Security` and allow it to open there, or
+- build it from source code 👇 -- apps built locally do not trigger Gatekeeper

 ## Getting started